 Fig. 2.
 System Architecture Diagram for IMODS Mobile Application for iOS Environment

-IMODS Mobile Application for this installment is currently made to support iOS Environment for iPads and related tablet specific models.
-IMODS mainly uses the following utilities provided by API interface: (i) Core Data: This is an in-house database support provided for iOS Application which uses the Object Relational Model (ORM) to communicate to the application components. (ii) Cocoa Touch: This is the interface which enables developers to create View Controllers for the screens.
+IMODS Mobile Application for this prototype version is currently made to support iOS Environment for iPads and related tablet specific models.
+IMODS mainly uses the following utilities provided by API interface: (i) Core Data: This is an in-house database support provided for iOS Application which uses the Object Relational Model (ORM) [27] to communicate to the application components. (ii) Cocoa Touch: This is the interface which enables developers to create View Controllers for the screens.
 This module also helps using predefined widgets and tools necessary for the developers. (iii) Application Delegate: This provides to entry point to application to control certain behaviors at the life stages of the Application. (iv) iOS System Frameworks: This provides the overall iOS System environment to access operating systems’ functionalities and other services.

 4.2 DETAILED DESIGN

+This subsection tries to illustrate the detailed design of the IMODS mobile application.
+This section contains mainly shows the use-case diagram of the application, illustrated interactions diagrams between the various view controllers to perform the required use –case and finally depict the database diagram used for the mobile application.
+These use-case diagrams and the interaction diagrams were prepared using a tool named Astah [26].

 4.2.1 Use-Case Diagrams.